changbowen/Ken-Burns-Slideshow/README.md

 ## Features
 - Create instant full-screen slideshow with an imitation of the Ken Burns effect for a set of folders that contains images.
 Images will be looped.
 - Support displaying date for the images.
 Date value is parsed from the file name with format <em>yyyy-MM-dd</em>.
 If you want a date to be displayed, please rename the image files to the format for this to work.
 A valid example: <em>2015-12-02.jpg</em>
 - Support audio files to be played in loop at background.
-Please specify a folder path containing audio files in config.xml.
 - Options to load large images at lower resolution to improve performance.

 ## Updates